DaniilDenisov/PassiveSentenceSearch/README.md

 6. You can also use SimpleClient.py to connect the Flast service running.
 For this you open another cmd window , activate the venv and type: python SimpleClient.py
-The client asks for the text and performs request to http://127.0.0.1:5000/get_passive_sentences.
+The client asks for the text and performs request to urls described above.

+7. When you change the service or client py files make sure you changed the dockerfile if needed and in reqirements files.
+Make trial call for bat files to :
-7. In Windows Docker Desktop should run to build and rin images as containers.
-Commands to run and build images are provided in bat files.
+In Windows Docker Desktop should run to build and run images as containers.
+Commands to run and build images are provided in bat files dockerimagebuild.bat, dockerimagerun.bat.

 8. In non-container mode, download NLTK pre-trained tagging libraries to your venv with: python -m nltk.downloader punkt averaged_perceptron_tagger For spacy: python -m spacy download en_core_web_sm
-Dockerfile does this with corresponding command.
+Dockerfile does this with corresponding commands.

 ---------------- Files Descriptions ---------------